benfrick/docs-portfolio/doc/portal/overview-doc-team.md

 **We eliminate (or at least ease) the broken record syndrome.**

-How many times have you or your teammates been asked the same question from your users?
-Do you wish you had a support desk that could field all those Slack questions for you?
-Although we can't staff that support desk for you, we'll take the most common and not-so-common questions asked of your team, write them down, and put them in a place where people can find them.
-Now you can refer those answer-seekers to the docs.
-Everybody wins!
+How many times have your integrators asked you or your teammates the same question?
+Do you wish you had a support desk to field all those Slack questions for you?
+Although we can't staff your support desk, we'll take the most common questions asked of your team, write them down, and put them in a place where people can find them.
+Now you can refer those answer-seekers to the docs, which means you and your teammates provide less integrator support.

 **We help "market" your work.**

-Through writing, we communicate the many benefits of your hard work, explain its usefulness, and how it makes the world a better place for all mankind.
+Through writing, we communicate the many benefits of your hard work, explain its usefulness, and how it makes the world a better place for all humankind.
 Yeah, you know it does.

 ## What We Do
 <!--